 The UPR is a way of holding countries to account for their compliance with international human rights laws and standards.
 Established in 2008, every one of the 193 UN Member States is reviewed once every four to five years.

 The UPR means that Scotland and the UK's performance on human rights is examined against the requirements of international human rights treaties and commitments.
 The UK was one of the first States to be reviewed in 2008.
 It was reviewed again in 2012, and the third Universal Periodic Review took place on 4th May 2017.

-The troika of states overseeing the UPR for the UK have now published the final report of the Working Group.
-The UK will respond to this at the next session of the Human Rights Council in September.
+In 2107, the troika of states overseeing the UPR for the UK have now published the final report of the Working Group.

 The Commission's role in the UPR

 As Scotland's national human rights institution the Scottish Human Rights Commission has a distinct role in the review process.
 We contribute evidence, support civil society organisations to take part in the process, and have speaking rights at the Human Rights Council.

 We will provide information to civil society organisations to support them to participate in the process through our website and social media pages.

 Read a joint statement by our Chair and the Chairs of the Equality and Human Rights Commission, and Northern Ireland Human Rights Commission, in advance of the review.